march-newsletter-ideas

 If you want to ensure high email open rates, supply a discount code.
 You can even mention a “free gift inside” in your email subject line.

-6. Have a Sale on I Want You to Be Happy Day
+6. Have a sale on I Want You to Be Happy Day

 Yes, there is an occasion in March called I Want You to Be Happy Day, which happens on the 3rd.
 Professionally, there’s only one way to get into the spirit of this day: sale!
 Or a discount.
 Whatever will save your customers money is a way to make them happy.

 That’s really all there is to it.
 You don’t have to make this one flashy or complex.
+Check out this email template by EngageBay and how they advertise an attractive March deal:

-7. Get Creative on If Pets Had Thumbs Day
+7. Get creative on If Pets Had Thumbs Day

-Pet supply brands can get a lot of use out of this one, as can any company that provides pet services, even veterinarians.
+Pet supply brands can get a lot of use out of these special days, as can any company that provides pet services, even veterinarians.
+Give away a good prize, such as a year of free nail trimming or $25 off the next purchase, and host special discounts.

-8. Highlight the Importance of Editing on National Proofreading Day
+8. Highlight the importance of editing on National Proofreading Day

-Remember to always edit your work before hitting “send” or “publish” on March 8th, National Proofreading Day.
+Remembr to always edit your work before hitting “send” or “publish” on March 8th, National Proofreading Day.
 Yes, I spelled “remember” wrong to prove a point.
 Yes, leaving it like that pained me.

 You know how unprofessional you can look if you misspell an obvious word, whether responding to a potential new client or customer or an existing one.